UMU-DDI/PyDoseRT/README.md

 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

-## Authors

-TODO: Come up with author list

-**Institution**: Umeå University - Department of Diagnostics and Intervention

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.